tn3w/lyriq/README.md

 ### Caching

-To reduce API calls and improve performance, Lyriq caches all retrieved lyrics in a JSON file located at:
+To reduce API calls and improve performance, Lyriq caches all retrieved lyrics in JSON files located in the cache directory:

 ```
-<package_location>/cache.json
+<package_location>/cache/
 ```

 The cache is thread-safe and automatically writes to disk when new lyrics are added.